ans-group/sdk-php/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature or idea
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+### What is the feature?

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the feature is.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+Link to any relevant issues.

+### What benefits will this change bring?

+Putting this benefit into context allows us to prioritise this against other feature requests.

+### Additional context

 Add any other context or screenshots about the feature request here.

+If there is any technical detail on how to achieve please add it here.
+More detail allows us to prioritise better.